 The shop refuses, saying that it couldn't be expected to pay for new operating systems for the laptops.
 The business sues the repair shop over breach of contract.

 E&O insurance won’t protect your business if someone sues over damaged property.
-General liability insurance, included in a business owner’s policy (BOP), protects against third-party lawsuits over property damage.
+General liability insurance, included in a business owner’s policy (BOP), covers third-party lawsuits over property damage.

 Example: An IT consultant borrows a client’s laptop and accidentally drops it, breaking the hard drive.
 When the client sues, the consultant’s general liability policy helps cover the resulting costs.

 Example: An employee at a cybersecurity firm builds a loophole into a security system that collects financial information and steals from a client.
 The firm’s fidelity bond reimburses the client once the theft is discovered.

 E&O insurance by itself won't protect you if a client sues over a data breach – however, it's often bundled with cyber liability insurance in a package called tech E&O insurance.

-Tech E&O protects against lawsuits from clients who blame your business for failing to prevent a cyberattack or data breach.
+Tech E&O can help pay for lawsuits from clients who blame your business for failing to prevent a cyberattack or data breach.
 If a provider doesn't offer this bundle, you may need to purchase cyber liability insurance as a standalone policy.

 Example: The client of an IT consultant is affected by a data breach on a service that the consultant recommended.
 The client sues the consultant; tech E&O insurance covers the resulting legal costs and judgment.

-Though E&O guards against mistakes, it doesn’t protect against client bodily injuries.
-When an accident in your office affects a client or visitor, general liability insurance can help cover medical bills or legal expenses if the person sues.
+Though E&O provides coverage for mistakes, it doesn’t cover client injuries.
+When an accident in your office affects a client or visitor, general liability insurance can help pay for medical bills or legal expenses if the person sues.

 Example: A client slips on the freshly mopped floor at a computer repair shop.
 The shop’s general liability policy pays for the cost of the ambulance ride and emergency room visit.